Arden railway station, Melbourne: Design

 The station's external design, made out of clay brick, will reflect the area's industrial heritage.
 A café will be included in the station, with areas for outdoor dining.
 New public gathering space will provide space for locals and passengers to enjoy.
 As the station may be prone to flooding, drainage at the station has been designed to capture the natural flow of rainwater and distribute it into nearby garden beds.

+The central gateway feature of the design is set of 15 large brick archways above the station entrance.
+The concrete arches are lined with 104,000 locally manufactured bricks, and were made offsite then craned onto site in 2022.
+The station entrance area is raised 150 cm to prevent flooding of the tunnel from the nearby Moonee Ponds creek.
+The station was designed by RSHP, Hassell and Weston Williamson.

+A permanent artwork is being created for the station by Abdul Abdullah as part of the Metro Tunnel project's legacy artwork program.
+The artwork, titled Come Together, will cover the eastern facade of Arden with a mosaic recreating J.S.
+Calder’s painting View from Royal Park across West Melbourne Swamp (1860) with outstretched aluminium hands reaching across the mosaic.